 $5,000 is a common benchmark for buying a top-notch watch, one that you’ll wear for a lifetime and pass on to future generations.
-Unfortunately, this is the high-volume realm of entry-to-mid-level luxury watches, and it’s tricky to navigate.
+Unfortunately, this is the high-volume realm of entry-level luxury to mid-level luxury watches, and it’s tricky to navigate.

 There’s a good mix of brands present in this category, from well-known names like Omega to smaller companies like Nomos.
-Unless you want show off the badge, you may find more value in some of the smaller guys.
+Unless you want to show off the badge, you may find more value in some of the smaller guys.
 We’re here to help.
 These are our 10 favorite watches for under $5,000.

-The Tutima M2 chronograph is a compelling watch with a military history and unique look.
+The Tutima M2 chronograph is a compelling watch with military history and a unique look.
 It's also a beast on the wrist, however, and the Coastline collection was introduced to offer a similar experience but slimmed down to 43mm.
-Though 43mm still isn't dainty, a lightweight titanium case will significantly improve its wearability, and matched to an integrated titanium bracelet it'll be ready for just about anything.
+Though 43mm still isn't dainty, a lightweight titanium case will significantly improve its wearability, and matched to an integrated titanium bracelet, it'll be ready for just about anything.

-Movement: Valjoux 7750 automatic
+- Movement: Valjoux 7750 automatic

 The brand Massena Lab often collaborates with other watchmakers, but the first watch of its own is the Uni-Racer.
 It's based on a somewhat rare vintage watch, the Universal Geneve Uni-Compax, but updated in size to 39mm for modern tastes.
 Of course, it's also got a modern movement, the manually wound Sellita SW510.
 It's a pretty good alternative to the vintage original and costs a hell of a lot less too.

-Movement: Sellita SW510 hand-wound
+- Movement: Sellita SW510 hand-wound

-With in-house movements, top notch quality and a Rolex connection, Tudor watches offer phenomenal value for under $5,000.
+With in-house movements, top-notch quality and a Rolex connection, Tudor watches offer phenomenal value for under $5,000.
 It's no wonder they're as popular as they are, and their success is led by the Black Bay line.
 And the collection just seems to grow and get better with the likes of bronze versions or the Black Bay Fifty Eight with its reduced size.
 One of the best reimagines the dive watch line as a GMT with the familiar "Pepsi" style, 24-hour bezel colored red and blue to indicate day and nighttime hours.
 It's easily one of the most compelling watches for the money.

 Movement: Tudor MT5652 COSC automatic

-Movement: Frederique Constant FC-718 automatic
+- Movement: Frederique Constant FC-718 automatic

 The Pilot's Watch series by IWC Schaffhausen is one of the most iconic timepiece lines in horology.
 Gracing the wrists of discerning flyboys since 1936, the range is characterized by its impeccable legibility and dedication to accuracy in extreme conditions.
 The Spitfire continues this tradition with a robust, new in-house automatic calibre inside its antimagnetic, soft-iron inner case.
-With a 39mm diameter it sits in the sweet spot, midway between IWC’s Pilots Watch 36 (36mm) and their Big Pilot (44mm).
+With a 39mm diameter, it sits in the sweet spot, midway between IWC’s Pilots Watch 36 (36mm) and their Big Pilot (44mm).

-Movement: IWC 32110 automatic
+- Movement: IWC 32110 automatic

 Nomos makes serious watches with award-winning design at a value.
 Their Ahoi Datum features an in-house manufactured movement paired with a simple, Bauhaus-inspired aesthetic.
-The funky font and splash of color subtly adds personality, while the crown guards and 200m of water resistance promise durability.
+The funky font and splash of color subtly add personality, while the crown guards and 200m of water resistance promise durability.
 Nomos watches are made in Germany, in the historic town of Glashütte, and you can feel the level of attention that went into each detail.

 - Movement: Nomos DUW 5101 automatic

-Movement: Omega Co-Axial 8800 automatic
+- Movement: Omega Co-Axial 3330 automatic

 The Grand Seiko SBGA401 is easily the engineering marvel of this selection of watches.
 Powered by a self-winding Spring Drive movement, this Grand Seiko features a 72-hour power reserve and is accurate within 1 second per day.
 This combination of quartz accuracy and mechanical beauty is owed to Seiko’s ethereal, electro-mechanical Caliber 9R65 movement.
 The intricacies of the Spring Drive’s inner workings are a rabbit hole of horological geekery; it essentially combines elements of both traditional mechanical movements and quartz accuracy.
 It also offers a genuinely smooth sweep of its seconds hand.